JianLoong/FIT5032-S2-2018/README.md

 |      | **Medium** - Configuration of Domain Name                              |
 |      | **Hard** - Configuring HTTPS using either SSL Cert or CloudFlare       |
 |      | Expert - Deployment using Docker                                       |

-### Proposed Changes

-In the previous materials, one issue is that we did not "progressively" create our web application.
-This created the impression to the students that they should "create" & "recreate" their project multiple times in order to do the project properly.
-So, my suggestion is that we progressively build our web application to show case to them how its done.
-So we will build upon 1 main project.

-One other common question, is that the lectures seem to be more focused on "coding" instead of the theory.
-It seems it is not clear to the students that it is important to have a theoractical understanding and also the ability to code.

-Here, we need to emphasis the concept of a full stack developer, in which case, they should at least have a solid understanding of various technologies.

-For advance students, my suggestion to introduce challenge exercise for each student with 4 levels of difficulty each week.

-- Easy - (Most students should be able able to complete this with minimal research)
-- Medium - For students that want to learn more.
-- Hard - For students that want to learn more.
-- Expert - Experience & Research required to complete this task.
-Only recommended for advance students.

-The reason for this is because often times students with a lot of experience in web development may find it "too" easy.
-Of couse we do not want that.
-I expect less than 10% of students would be able to complete the expert level challenges.

 ### Background Materials & Pre-Reading